aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/field/_index.md

 ---
 ## Field class

 Represents a Microsoft Word document field.
-To learn more, visit [this](https://docs.aspose.com/words/net/working-with-fields/) documentation page.

 To learn more, visit the ["Working with Fields"](https://docs.aspose.com/words/net/working-with-fields/) documentation article.